 |Online payments||2.9% + $0.3||2.6% + $0.3||2.4% + $0.3|

 Similarly, WooCommerce Payment is the only payment solution fully integrated into the website accepting credit/debit cards & local payment options with no setup or monthly fees.
 Merchants can collect payments, track cash flow, handle disputes and manage recurring revenue directly from the dashboard.
-WooCommerce also provides more than 83 payment providers such as Paypal, Amazon Pay, Square for multi-payment options.
+WooCommerce also provides more than 83 payment providers, such as Paypal, Amazon Pay, Square, for multi-payment options.
 Depending on the merchant account country and customer card region, charge third-party vendors transaction fees.
 For more information, please check the full WooCommerce Payments fees list.

 WooCommerce vs Shopify: Marketing tool & SEO

 Shopify and WooCommerce offer a variety of SEO to help you reach the right audience and advertise your products in ways that matter to them.
 Thanks to WordPress plugins such as Yoast SEO, website owners can add and edit content to optimize for specific keywords.
-It also includes several plugins such as Product Condition, E-commerce SEO by WordLift, SEO Product Filter to help you build your brand and engage your target customers.
+It also includes several plugins such as Product Condition, E-commerce SEO by WordLift, and SEO Product Filter to help you build your brand and engage your target customers.

 In addition, both platforms provide different Marketing tools to connect brands with customers and new customers.
 Abandoned cart recovery is one of the most effective features to increase sales that both Shopify & WooCommerce support for the sellers.
 They also offer different discounts and coupons, integrate email marketing and social media, and improve reporting.

 WooCommerce support services include the following 4 main parts:

 - Contact phone number via 1-877 273-3049.
 However, customers need to be aware of scam cases.
 Currently, many companies claim to support services / solve these problems but are not the official company.